Triggered tasks¶

 The task runs in the following conditions:

-When you first resume a triggered task, the task checks the stream for changes since the last task was run.
-If there’s been a change, the task runs; otherwise, it skips the task without using compute resources.
+When you first resume a triggered task, the task checks the stream for changes after the last task was run.
+If there is a change, the task runs; otherwise, it skips the task without using compute resources.

-If a task is running and the stream has new data, the task waits until the current task is complete.
-Snowflake ensures only one instance of a task is executed at a time.
+If a task is running and the stream has new data, the task pauses until the current task is complete.
+Snowflake ensures only one instance of a task runs at a time.

 After a task is complete, Snowflake checks for changes in the stream again.
 If there are changes, the task runs again; if not, it skips the task.